espinozahector/CIS17B_Rogue_Game/Map/README.md

    If you have any questions, please ask.
    If you believe you can help us make it more efficient, please say something.
 We will take all ideas in to consideration Other than that, We can't wait to implement this in Qt and use actual pixel art
-* To-Do
-  - Transfer to QT.
-  - Player movement around the map, from room to room.
-  - More efficient level generator
-    - maybe building 3 - 4 rooms at a time
-  - Create "Boss Room" -> just label it for now
-  - Create room generator -> doors are important
-  - Start builidng a connection where a player can move on the map